jennyfolkesson/imagingDB/README.md

 ```
 The test and dev databases are mapped to ports 5433 and 5432 respectively, with host localhost and username
 'username' and password 'password'.
-To stop the Docker containers, just run
+To stop the Docker containers, run
 ```buildoutcfg
 make stop-local-db
 ```